faithmcqueen/PyTrakr/AlexaPerez/ProjectCode/README.md

 ## Work Diary
 >Team Member: Alexa

-This feature will consist of a dashboard(summary) of the user which will be divided by day, and on each Day Work Diary will be divided by features(tasks, post-it, click count, etc).
-The user will be able to add, delete or update each  work diary to reflect the history of what was done on that day.
+This feature will consist of a dashboard(summary) of the user which will be divided by day, and on each Day Work Diary will be divided by features(projects, tasks, notes, etc).
+The user will be able to add, delete or update each  work diary to reflect the history of what was done on that day on a project.
 This will help the user to organize their work by day and see what has been done each day in a synthesized version.

 ## Login and Registration
 >Team Member: Alexa